Updated March 31, 2026

 Many brands have learned this lesson the hard way with campaigns that technically checked all the marketing boxes but failed to create meaningful connections with their target audiences.

-Craig Brommers, chief marketing officer at American Eagle, recently sounded a warning about the dangers of falling into the "generic creative" trap:
+Craig Brommers, Chief Marketing Officer at American Eagle, recently sounded a warning about the dangers of falling into the "generic creative" trap:

 “What I worry about is the potential for generic creative.
 I think that some very big brands—I won’t name them—have used AI creativity in their recent campaigns and gotten blasted.”

 Even the best AI systems today make boneheaded errors: They "hallucinate."
 An AI system might get something as basic and important as the name of your new service wrong in an ad campaign.
+AI dependency makes this risk worse — teams that have outsourced their judgment to AI tools may not even catch the errors when they appear.

 The newest AI systems are powerful tools in the marketer's toolbox, but like any other tool, they are not all-purpose.
 They have particular benefits and drawbacks that must be carefully assessed in each use case.